 Research from Sytonic from 2016 showed that even before GDPR was implemented, organizations were well aware of the security implications of a BYOD approach.
 The study found that 61% of respondents viewed mobile devices as less secure than fixed devices, but said that security measures aren’t always consistent.

 According to the GDPR, the data controller must be in control of the data at all times.
 This act is made nearly impossible when the controller does not own the device that is accessing and/or storing the data from the company’s network.
-As the percent of mobile website traffic accelerates, IT teams are becoming considerably more concerned about how mobile devices are able to secure corporate data while also maintaining high visibility over the traffic that they are receiving.
+As the percent of mobile website traffic accelerates, remote IT teams are becoming considerably more concerned about how mobile devices are able to secure corporate data while also maintaining high visibility over the traffic that they are receiving.

 BYOD Potential Risks and Benefits